gianfrancodemarco/site/content/posts/dumb-db-2.md

 ## Update the index

-Most of the trade-offs of with indexing come from the need to keep the index up to date when data changes.
+A drawback of indexing is the need to keep the index up to date when data changes.
 In our case, we need to update the index when a row is inserted, updated or deleted.
 We can leverage most of the logic already implemented in the `AppendOnlyDBMS`, and only need to implement the logic to update the index.